getfem/getfem/doc/sphinx/source/project/libdesc.rst

   with the syntax ``INIT::OBJNAME('method-name', ...)``,
   ``GET::OBJNAME('method-name', ...)``, ``SET::OBJNAME('method-name', ...)``,
   ``FUNC::FUNCNAME('subcommand-name', ...)``.
-This will be replaced with the right syntax depending on the langage (Matlab, Scilab or Python).
+This will be replaced with the right syntax depending on the language (Matlab, Scilab or Python).

-* Still in the documentations, parts for a specific langage can be added by ``@MATLAB{specific part ...}``, ``@SCILAB{specific part ...}`` and ``@PYTHON{specific part ...}``.
+* Still in the documentations, parts for a specific language can be added by ``@MATLAB{specific part ...}``, ``@SCILAB{specific part ...}`` and ``@PYTHON{specific part ...}``.
-  If a method/sub-command is specific to an interface, it cen be added, for instance for Matlab, replacing `GET` by `MATLABGET`, `FUNC` by `MATLABFUNC`, etc.
+  If a method/sub-command is specific to an interface, it can be added, for instance for Matlab, replacing `GET` by `MATLABGET`, `FUNC` by `MATLABFUNC`, etc.
   If a specific code is needed for this additional function, it can be added